Benimoo/Instacart_analysis/README.md

 profiles?
 Consider the price of orders, the frequency of orders, the products customers are ordering, and anything else you can think of.

 ## Data set
-“The Instacart Online Grocery Shopping
+“The Instacart Online Grocery Shopping Dataset 2017”,via [Kaggle](www.instacart.com/datasets/grocery-shopping-2017)
-Dataset 2017”, Accessed from www.instacart.com/datasets/grocery-shopping-2017 via Kaggle

 ## Results
 Results is provided in an **Excel report**.